arnobl/Malai/malai-core/org.malai.ts/README.md

 # How to use

-As a npm package, just add org.malai.ts to your dependences.
+As an npm package, just add org.malai.ts to your dependencies.

 ```
 {